Detailed Guide for Bus and Truck Mechanics and Diesel Engine Specialists in San Diego County

 Over the long run, Mechanics will be required as additional trucks are needed to keep pace with the increasing volume of freight shipped nationwide.
 In addition, the use of vehicles powered by alternative fuels is expected to increase in buses, trucks, and passenger vehicles because they are more efficient and environmentally friendly.(1) However, like many occupations, employment may be sensitive to the fluctuations in the economy.

 (1)This workforce solution was funded by a grant awarded by the U.S. Department of Labor's Employment and Training Administration.
 The solution was created by the grantee and does not necessarily reflect the official position of the U.S. Department of Labor.
 The Department of Labor makes no guarantees, warranties, or assurances of any kind, express or implied, with respect to such information, including any information on linked sites and including, but not limited to, accuracy of the information or its completeness, timeliness, usefulness, adequacy, continued availability, or ownership.
 This solution is copyrighted by the institution that created it.
 Internal use by an organization and/or personal use by an individual for non-commercial purposes is permissible.
 All other uses require the prior authorization of the copyright owner.

 In California, the number of Bus and Truck Mechanics is expected to grow faster than average growth rate for all occupations.
 Jobs for Bus and Truck Mechanics are expected to increase by 21.3 percent, or 4,700 jobs between 2014 and 2024.

-In San Diego County, the number of Bus and Truck Mechanics is expected to grow slower than average growth rate for all occupations.
-Jobs for Bus and Truck Mechanics are expected to increase by 15.9 percent, or 200 jobs between 2012 and 2022.
+In San Diego County, the number of Bus and Truck Mechanics is expected to grow faster than average growth rate for all occupations.
+Jobs for Bus and Truck Mechanics are expected to increase by 21.1 percent, or 360 jobs between 2014 and 2024.